 Medical support for children with special needs in Italy

 Once in Italy, your first point of call is a General Practitioner (medico generico).
 It’s a good idea to find one that speaks English.
 The US government has a list of recommended English-speaking doctors in the major cities in Italy.
 You can also check with the Servizio Sanitario Nazionale when you register.
 Your general practitioner will refer you to a paediatrician (pediatra) and further specialists (specialiste) if required.
-Italy has a very comprehensive and well-functioning public healthcare system, but you shouldn’t expect all specialist services will be free.
+Italy has a very comprehensive and well-functioning public healthcare system, but you shouldn’t expect all specialist services to be free.

 Schooling for children with special needs in Italy

 Italy‘s policy of inclusion and integration in schools and the community is well established.
 Children with special needs, provided they aren’t too severe, are encouraged to enrol in mainstream schools.
 It’s up to the individual school to judge what constitutes severe.
-Lifts and ramps must be installed in schools when required and children with special needs are entitled to up to 12 hours of tuition with a specially qualified support teacher (maestro di sostegno).
+Lifts and ramps must be installed in schools when required, and children with special needs are entitled to up to 12 hours of tuition with a specially qualified support teacher (maestro di sostegno).

 Before you leave your home country, put together a portfolio that outlines your child’s condition.
 You should include medical documents, psychological and educational assessments and any learning plans you have.
 Be honest about your child’s condition and your expectations with everyone you speak to in Italy.
 This will place you in a better position to secure the services you need.

-The Good School Guide website has a list of independently reviewed international schools in Italy and makes reference to available support services for children with special needs.
+The Good School Guide website has a list of independently reviewed international schools in Italy and refers to available support services for children with special needs.
 The US Department of State has a similar list.
 While neither of these are extensive, they are a good starting point.
 The US Department of State also has a booklet on moving overseas with a child with special needs.
 It’s not tailored to Italy or expats, but it’s a great introductory resource with tips on what to prepare and how to find the right school for you.

-Regardless of whether you choose an international school or a local school in Italy, a support teacher is not a given.
+Whether you choose an international school or a local school in Italy, a support teacher is not a given.
 You may be asked to pay all or some of the fees required to hire one and some schools might be resistant to admitting your child.
 It’s important to discuss this thoroughly with the principal before you enrol.